rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >   occurred in the supertype from binary dependency
 > - 2.0.0: raise the warning to an error: CONFLICTING_INHERITED_MEMBERS

-### Ignore @UnsafeVariance annotations when reporting errors about type mismatch in contravariant parameters
+### Ignore @UnsafeVariance annotation when reporting errors about type mismatch in contravariant parameters

 > **Issue**: [KT-57609](https://youtrack.jetbrains.com/issue/KT-57609)
 >